jegali/CPyU/Disassembler/v4/README.md

 I can't explain every single line of the surface description - it certainly makes sense to consult a book for that - but the sticking points that weren't obvious to me and generated effort in researching and implementing them should be briefly addressed.

 ### Button clicks
+What I didn't take into account when creating the interface in the designer was that clicks on buttons result in event handling.
+Surely it is possible to handle this via the designer, but for now this process is still manual.
+Fortunately, it is relatively easy to use an event handling method via the "clicked" parameter.
+In the following code snippet you can see that here when you click the button the method "loadCode" is called.

 ```bash
 self.cmdLoadCode = QtWidgets.QPushButton(self.centralwidget, clicked = lambda: self.loadCode())
 self.cmdLoadCode.setGeometry(QtCore.QRect(20, 240, 75, 24))